zackrw/giant_client/README.md

 Giant Client is a ruby library which exposes a simple and uniform API for using a variety of http clients.
 Advantages of Giant Client:
 * Clean, easy-to-use, cruftless API
+* Testing as simple as it gets with a built in test framework that uses the exact same API
 * Take advantage of 5+ http clients while only learning one API
 * Seamlessly swap between http clients with one line of configuration (rather than erasing all of your code)